-- Please use the hand sanitizer whenever you enter the room. - Please be conscious to give people in class their personal space. - Please be classroom appropriate in your words and actions. - Remain engaged in the lesson by asking questions, responding to questions, sharing connections and thoughts - or other agreed upon methods with the teacher and class. - When you want to ask a question or share information please raise your hand.
+- Please be classroom appropriate in your words and actions. - Remain engaged in the lesson by asking questions, responding to questions, sharing connections and thoughts or other agreed upon methods with the teacher and class. - When you want to ask a question or share information please raise your hand.
 I am trying to get all to participate and will sometimes need to coax others into the discussion and not go in order. - Please be supportive to me and your classmates. - Endeavor to form a trusting and participatory community of learners and thinkers. - Please always give your best effort in thought and production.